-Latent print processing is intended to develop hidden or invisible fingerprint impressions.
+Latent print processing is intended to develop hidden, invisible fingerprint impressions, or friction ridge detail (FRD).
 This processing is intended to establish an individualized forensic linkage or exclusion between suspects, victims, witnesses, and physical evidence through the collection and examination of latent fingerprint evidence.
 These duties shall be performed by trained personnel, in conformity to established laws, and department guidelines.